A studio-style class for anyone who has a writing project they long to lavish with attention

 Courage, momentum, and new ideas.

 This class isn’t a good fit for people who:

-The total fee is $595.
-When you sign up you’ll be asked for a $200 deposit to confirm your spot.
-The balance will be due two weeks before class starts.
-You’ll also have the option of breaking your balance into four monthly credit-card payments of $98.75.
+The total fee is $625 +HST.
+When you sign up you’ll be asked for a $300 +HST deposit to confirm your spot, the balance of $325 +HST will be due a week later.
+You’ll also have the option of breaking your balance into four monthly credit-card payments of $81.25 + HST.
 There’s no extra fee for this service; we just like being able to offer it.